findnewfriends/e-commerce-chaton/README.md

 ##### To see our website click on this link 👉 [e-commerce-chatons](https://e-commerce-chatons-fnf.herokuapp.com/)

+## Admin dashboard

+To access the admin dashboard you need to user this login:

+Email : kittenpics_admin@yopmail.com

+Password : 123123

 ## Presentation
 This website is an online store of ~~cute~~ very cute cats pictures, you can :
 - see all the pictures on the main page